 The SQL interface is visible as soon as one of the SQL interface licenses (SQL Server, Oracle, PostgreSQL, MySQL, SAP HANA) is available on the license container (dongle or soft license).
-Even if only one database system is licensed, all supported DB systems appear in the SQL interface configuration.
-Nevertheless, you can only use the licensed syst mfor data acquisition.
+Even if only one database type is licensed, all supported DB types appear in the SQL interface configuration.
+Nevertheless, you can only use the licensed type for data acquisition.